-dialogue at the United Nations through a robust follow-up and review
+dialogue at the United Nations through a periodic and effective follow-up and review

-mechanism, ensuring that the words in this document translate intoactions for the
+mechanism, ensuring that the words in this document translate into concrete actions for the

 benefit of millions of people in every region of the world.

-13. In this context, We agree that this Global Compact rests on a set of guiding principles:
+.
+We agree that this Global Compact is based on a set of cross-cutting and interdependent guiding principles:

 People-centred: The Global Compact carries a strong human dimension to it, inherent to the

 migration experience itself.
+It promotes the well-being of migrants and the members of

+communities in countries of origin, transit and destination.
 As a result, the Global Compact

 places individuals at its core.

-International cooperation: The Global Compact is a non-legally binding document.
-Its authority rests on its consensual nature, credibility, collective ownership, and joint implementation.
+International cooperation: The Global Compact is a non-legally binding cooperative framework that recognizes that no State can address migration on its own due to the inherently transnational nature of the phenomenon.
+It requires international, regional and bilateral

+cooperation and dialogue.
+Its authority rests on its consensual nature, credibility, collective

+ownership, joint implementation, follow-up and review.

+National sovereignty: The Global Compact reaffirms the sovereign right of States to determine

+their national migration policy and their prerogative to govern migration within their jurisdiction, in conformity with international law.
+Within their sovereign jurisdiction, States may distinguish between regular and irregular migration status, including as they determine their legislative and

+policy measures for the implementation of the Global Compact, taking into account different national realities, policies, priorities and requirements for entry, residence and work, in accordance with international law.

+Rule of law and due process: The Global Compact recognizes that respect for the rule of law,

+due process and access to justice are fundamental to all aspects of migration governance.
 This

-cooperative framework recognizes that no State can effectively address migration on its own due to the inherently transnational nature of the phenomenon.

-National sovereignty: The Global Compact reaffirms the right of States to exert sovereign

-jurisdiction with regard to national migration policy.
-It strengthens the capacity of States to exercise their prerogatives responsibly as they determine the conditions under which nonnationals

-may enter, reside and work on their territory.
-Rule of law and due process: The Global Compact recognizes that respect for the rule of law

-and due process is fundamental to all aspects of migration governance.
-This

-means that public and private institutions and entities, the State, and persons themselves
+means that the State, public and private institutions and entities, as well as persons themselves

-are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international law and standards.
+are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international law.

-Sustainable development: The Global Compact is guided by the 2030 Agenda for Sustainable
+Sustainable development: The Global Compact is rooted in the 2030 Agenda for Sustainable

-Development, in line with its recognition that migration is a multidimensional reality of major
+Development, and builds upon its recognition that migration is a multidimensional reality of major

-relevance for the sustainable development of countries of origin, transit and destination.
+relevance for the sustainable development of countries of origin, transit and destination, which

+requires coherent and comprehensive responses.
+Migration contributes to positive development

+outcomes and to realizing the goals of the 2030 Agenda for Sustainable Development,

+especially when it is properly managed.
+The Global Compact aims to leverage the potential of

+migration for the achievement of all Sustainable Development Goals, as well as the impact this

+achievement will have on migration in the future.

-Human rights: The Global Compact is guided by international human rights law and standards.
-By implementing the actionable commitments herein, we ensure effective respect, protection and fulfilment of the human rights of all migrants, regardless of their status, across all stages of the migration cycle.
+Human rights: The Global Compact is based on international human rights law and upholds the principles of non-regression and non-discrimination.
+By implementing the Global Compact, we ensure effective respect, protection and fulfilment of the human rights of all migrants, regardless of their migration status, across all stages of the migration cycle.
+We also reaffirm the

+commitment to eliminate all forms of discrimination, including racism, xenophobia and

+intolerance against migrants and their families.

 Gender-responsive: The Global Compact ensures that the human rights of women, men, girls

-and boys are respected at all stages of migration and that they are empowered as agents of change.
-It places a particular focus on the empowerment of women and girls and recognizes their leadership in order to move
+and boys are respected at all stages of migration, their specific needs are properly understood and addressed and they are empowered as agents of change.
+It mainstreams a gender perspective, promotes gender equality and the empowerment of all women and girls, recognizing their independence, agency and leadership in order to move

-Child-sensitive: The Global Compact upholds the best interests of the child, at all times, as the
+Child-sensitive: The Global Compact promotes existing international legal obligations in relation

+to the rights of the child, and upholds the principle of the best interests of the child at all times,

-primary consideration in situations concerning girls and boys in the context of international
+as a primary consideration in all situations concerning children in the context of international